(as.info.gz) Overview

 Generate code for a particular MIPS Instruction Set Architecture

-level. `-mips1' is an alias for `-march=r3000', `-mips2' is an
+level. '-mips1' is an alias for '-march=r3000', '-mips2' is an

-alias for `-march=r6000', `-mips3' is an alias for `-march=r4000'
+alias for '-march=r6000', '-mips3' is an alias for '-march=r4000'

-and `-mips4' is an alias for `-march=r8000'. `-mips5', `-mips32',
+and '-mips4' is an alias for '-march=r8000'. '-mips5', '-mips32',

-Release 2' ISA processors, respectively.
+processors, respectively.

-Generate code for a particular MIPS cpu.
+Generate code for a particular MIPS CPU.

-Schedule and tune for a particular MIPS cpu.
+Schedule and tune for a particular MIPS CPU.

 Cause nops to be inserted if the read of the destination register